-This is a listing of member of House Lannister that appear in the Fantasy series A Song of Ice and Fire.
-Visit here for the main character index.
+This is a listing of members of House Lannister that appear in A Song of Ice and Fire.

 - Ancestral Weapon: A Valyrian greatsword named Brightroar, which has since been lost when an ancient king went on a voyage and never returned.
 It's noted that the Lannisters have tried to buy replacements for decades.
 Gerion Lannister went missing on a search for it.